software-t-rex/tstorex/README.md

 ### Working with a scoped subset of a store
 One nice feature of TstoREx is the ability to work seamlessly on a subset of a store.
-Working on a subset of a store will ease performance optimisation in react by avoiding too many rerenders.
+Working on a subset of a store will ease performance optimisation in react by avoiding too many re-renders.
 This is possible due to the fact that scoped store will only listen for change inside their scope not the whole store.
 ```ts
 const myStore = createStore({mum: {name: 'Jane', age: 24}, dad: {name: 'John', age: 25}})